 So what has Sorkin been up to as of late?
-Well, since appearing on Batman: The Animated Series during the ‘90s, Sorkin’s acting work has been few and far between, and has mostly centred on guest spots as Harley on the various Batman spin-off shows as well as a few video games including Arkham Asylum and DC Universe Online.
+Well, since appearing on Batman: The Animated Series during the ‘90s, Sorkin’s acting work was few and far between, and mostly centred on guest spots as Harley on the various Batman spin-off shows as well as a few video games including Arkham Asylum and DC Universe Online.

 And now for some of the other cast members…

 Diana Muldaur – Dr. Leslie Thompkins

 Although she only appeared in five episodes of Batman: The Animated Series, her role as Dr. Leslie Thompkins won Diana Muldaur a legion of fans.
 Nowadays the actress pops up on the convention circuit where she will sign autographs and talk about her extensive TV career, which included the role of Dr. Katherine Pulaski on Star Trek: The Next Generation.

 Lloyd Bochner – Mayor Hamilton Hill